Skip to main content

 Career path and progression

-You could become a workshop supervisor, train to carry out machine maintenance or move into quality control.
+With further training, you could become an engineering technician, machine maintenance engineer or move into quality control.

 Current opportunities